leonstel/leonstel.github.io/blogs/gmap4.md

 Used as a single source of truth for the data of this application which uses Rxjs observables for listening to changes.

 *MapBase*
-This class will be used to initialize the `GoogleMapInstance` after the map has been loaded, put the google map in the DOM, and pass on marker click events to its children.
+This class will be used to initialize the `GoogleMapsInstance` after the map has been loaded, put the google map in the DOM, and pass on marker click events to its children.

 *Custom Map Component*
 When first mentioned points are in place then this is where the magic happens.
 It will extend the MapBase so that it does not have to do all that stuff itself.
 To get a new map component you only have to extend from MapBase and that's it.
 You could do some map config and have some listeners.
-The nice thing about this is that your custom component will only be called after the map has been loaded thus the googleMapInstance is garantueed and you can remove those pesky undefined checks.
+The nice thing about this is that your custom component will only be called after the map has been loaded thus the googleMapsInstance is garantueed and you can remove those pesky undefined checks.